zebadiee/gh-ai-assistant/docs/spec-kit.md

 ./speckit
 ```

+Prefer double-clicking?
+Use `Speckit.command` in Finder—it runs the same helper.

-The launcher runs the helper and shows what to do next.
-Under the hood it simply executes:
+Under the hood the launcher simply executes:

 ```bash
 python scripts/speckit_check.py